 The message of freedom and liberty, personal responsibility, equality of opportunity and justice before the law must be restored.
 And the notion of diversity must be ignored!
 It is not the issue.

 This was the incredibly effective message of Rand Paul’s father, Ron Paul.
 Ron never pandered.
 His message was the same wherever he went and to whomever he was speaking.
 He didn’t talk about making the liberty movement more diverse because he didn’t have to – it was diverse as an natural result of the message of liberty.
 When people of any gender, age, race, ethnicity, religion, or sexual preference hear and understand what true freedom and liberty are all about they respond in droves.

-I agree with Rand Paul, we of the Liberty movement, Republican or otherwise, need to reach out to all people no matter their identity.
+I agree with Rand Paul, conservatives need to reach out to all people no matter their identity.
 But it is critical how we do it.
 We don’t need to pander or preach victimhood.
-We need to keep our focus on the basic American principles of liberty: freedom, liberty, equality of opportunity and justice.
+We need to keep our focus on the basic American principles of liberty: freedom, liberty, the rule of law, God-given rights, and equality of opportunity and justice.